The Tri-Outcome Redshift Model — A Structural Alternative to Expansion Cosmology

 Future Needs

-- Formalize equations for coherence decay and temporal skew.
+- Formalize equations for coherence decay and temporal skew with priors.

-- Design tests with JWST, ALMA, CMB maps.
+- Design blinded tests with JWST, ALMA, and CMB maps (consistent masks/beams).

-- Quantify acceptance bands for TRM B and C.
+- Quantify acceptance bands for TRM B and C vs. ΛCDM posteriors.

 8. Conclusion

 The Tri-Outcome Redshift Model reframes cosmology by treating redshift as a structural phenomenon of curvature and resonance rather than velocity.
-TRM accounts for high-redshift galaxies, CMB anomalies, lensing mismatches, and bound systems without invoking dark energy.
-Further work is needed to refine equations for coherence drift and temporal skew, but TRM already provides a more consistent explanatory framework than velocity-based models.
+TRM accounts for high-$z$ objects, CMB anomalies, lensing mismatches, and bound systems within a single coherence-based framework.
+Further work will refine the PPC/IPD interaction and deliver head-to-head fits alongside ΛCDM.